schtibe/rmux/README.md

 Optional:

 * Create ~/.rmux-\<id\>/bashpre if you need to execute something the bash is set up.
-It will be source in init
+It will be sourced in init
 * Remove  ~/.rmux-\<id\>/tmux.conf if you don't want to use tmux
 * Remove ~/.rmux-\<id\>/vimrc , ~/.rmux-\<id\>/vim if you don't
   want to use vim